Welcome to the BU Exchange Program! This Pre-departure Page is your one-stop-shop for all program related information prior to your arrival in Boston.

 ARRIVING AT BU (HOUSING and BU TERRIER CARDS)

-Students who have been assigned University housing for Spring 2023 must make an appointment to move in; times are available from January 13-18, 2023.
-International students who cannot get an appointment on January 17 should take any appointment they can get as a placeholder; they can still move in on the 17th.
-More information can be found about the reservation process here.
-Please be aware that in-person Fall Orientation begins on August 31, 2022 and Spring Orientation begins on January 17, 2023.
+Students who have been assigned University housing must make an appointment to move in; times are available from August 23-24 (Fall) and January TBD (Spring).
 Students planning to live off-campus must e-mail their complete address and local phone number, if available, to Program Manager, Sage Suorsa as soon as they know it.

 Prior to your move-in appointment time, you should upload a photo for your BU Terrier Card so that it will be ready for you to pick-up upon check-in.
 We suggest selecting pick-up at a public location, like the Terrier Card Office, rather than having the card mailed to you.
 Students often enter the wrong BU mailing address, which can delay delivery.
 Instructions can be found here.
 Students living off-campus can contact the Terrier Card Office in advance of their arrival, to ask how to pick up their Terrier Card.